LogicAnalyzer/report/chapters/chapter7/chapter7_testing.md

 ![SPI Capture using ACSP analyzer in sigrok](images/SPI_sigrok.png){width=75%}

-The device was tested using the signal generator at 50MHz speeds, however more real-world tested needs to be accomplished using real hardware running at those frequencies. s
+The device was tested using the signal generator at 50MHz speeds, however more real-world tested needs to be accomplished using real hardware running at those frequencies.